What Are the Different Sewing Thread Types and How Do You Choose the Right One?

 Major Sewing Thread Types and Their Applications

 Below is an overview of each thread category, summarizing their core features and typical uses.
 Each section corresponds to a more detailed support page within the thread cluster.
 General purpose thread and all purpose thread are versatile options suitable for a wide range of sewing projects due to their strength, durability, and compatibility with various fabrics.
+Selecting the appropriate thread weight is essential to ensure the thread matches the fabric type and the intended use, as different thread weights influence the strength, appearance, and suitability for specific sewing tasks.

 For threads used in decorative and embroidery applications, such as silk and metallic threads, they are ideal for creating decorative stitches that enhance the visual appeal of garments and add unique embellishments.